 All pupils study Chemistry with a view to sitting IGCSE Chemistry (Edexcel 4CH1).
 The course covers a wide range of Chemistry, with plenty of opportunity for practical work, and provides a very solid foundation from which to transfer to further study with confidence.

 Nearly half the year group studies chemistry at A Level, following the OCR A syllabus.

 The Chemistry Projects Club runs weekly in the autumn and spring terms.
 Senior pupils undertake a course of undergraduate-level synthetic organic chemistry.
 This not only gives them a flavour of what university lab work would be like, but also enhances their practical skills beyond recognition.
-Some pupils from the club also go on to become demonstrators for the Year 12 outreach programme that we run during the spring term, teaching pupils of state schools from all over London.
+Some pupils from the club also go on to become demonstrators for the Year 12 outreach programme that we run during the spring term, helping pupils from state schools from all over London to undertake chemical projects.

 Our Junior Projects Club runs weekly throughout the year for all three year groups.
 Pupils from the club enter the annual RSC Top of the Bench competition, a set of practical challenges against the clock and other schools.
 In 2023, our team finished 3rd in the National Finals of this competition.
 We also enter the National Scientific Thinking Challenge each year, winning 15 awards in 2023.